 The -b option is used to specify a bootstrap file containing the information needed to restore precisely the files you want.
 Specifying a bootstrap file is optional but recommended because it gives you the most control over which files will be restored.
-For more details on the bootstrap file, please see Restoring Files with the Bootstrap File chapter of this document.
+For more details on the bootstrap file, please see Restoring Files with the Bootstrap File chapter (chapter 45 on page 359) of the Bacula Community Main Manual.
 Note, you may also use a bootstrap file produced by the restore command.
 For example: